 - The MMU recommends that PJM eliminate the IMO interface pricing point, and assign the transactions that originate or sink in the IESO balancing authority to the MISO interface pricing point.
 (Priority: Medium.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM monitor, and adjust as necessary, the weights applied to the components of the interfaces to ensure that the interface prices reflect ongoing changes in system conditions and that loop flows are accounted for on a dynamic basis.
+First reported 2013.) - The MMU recommends that PJM monitor, and adjust as necessary, the weights applied to the components of the interfaces to ensure that the interface prices reflect ongoing changes in system conditions and that loop flows are accounted for on a dynamic basis.
 The MMU also recommends that PJM review the mappings of external balancing authorities to individual interface pricing points to reflect changes to the impact of the external power source on PJM tie lines as a result of system topology changes.
 The MMU recommends that this review occur at least annually.
 (Priority: Low.
-First reported 2009.
-Status: Adopted partially, Q2 2014.) - The MMU recommends that the submission deadline for real-time dispatchable transactions be modified from 1200 on the day prior, to three hours prior to the requested start time, and that the minimum duration be modified from one hour to 15 minutes.
+New recommendation.) - The MMU recommends that the submission deadline for real-time dispatchable transactions be modified from 1200 day-prior to three hours prior to the requested start time, and that the minimum duration be modified from one hour to 15 minutes.
 These changes would give PJM a more flexible product that could be utilized to meet load in the most economic manner.
 (Priority: Medium.
-First reported Q3 2014.
-Status: Not adopted.) - The MMU recommends that PJM explore an optimization solution with interchange neighboring balancing authorities that remove the need for market participants to schedule physical transactions across seams.
-Such a solution would include an optimized joint dispatch approach that treats seams between balancing authorizes as constraints, similar to any other constraint within
+New recommendation.)